newrelic/newrelic-telemetry-sdk-java/telemetry_examples/README.md

 This module contains a set of examples on how to use the telemetry SDK.
 They are full examples, which should compile and be runnable as-is.

-You will need to provide your Insights Insert Key and the New Relic Metric API endpoint as command-line parameters to the programs.
+You will need to provide your Insights Insert Key or License Key and the New Relic Metric API endpoint as command-line parameters to the programs.

 ### The examples